 Some patients have high blood pressure in the doctors' office because of anxiety.
 This test records fluctuations in blood pressure over the course of a day.

 How is the test performed?

-A technologist will apply a blood pressure cuff on one of the arms that is attached to a small monitor.
-This monitor will record the blood pressures at certain intervals during the day.
-The cuff will automatically inflate and record a blood pressure approximately every hour for a 24-hour time period.
+A technologist will apply a blood pressure cuff on one of your child’s arms.
+The cuff, which is attached to a small monitor, will automatically inflate and record blood pressure approximately every hour for a 24-hour time period.